PostHog/posthog.com/contents/blog/how-to-pivot.md

 By this stage, we were thinking we just wanted to work with people that would at least try our stuff.

-### 4. technical debt monitoring tool using surveys after each pull request
+### 4. Technical Debt Monitoring Tool using Surveys after each Pull Request

 We finally started getting a little clearer over those we were build